p1tsi/misc/8ksec/iOS/README.md

-The IPAs for the challenges are build to run on iOS 16+.
+The IPAs for the challenges are built to run on iOS 16+.

 Since I do not have such a device, I solved these challenges running them inside a macOS VM on a macOS with ARM chip host.